CSCD01/team_04-project/deliverable/4/testing.md

 # Initializes a figure
 plt.figure()

-# Plots error bars in the line
+# Plots errorbars in the line
 # Make all the horizonal and vertical errors for every
 # point be 0.1 and color them purple
 plt.errorbar(x, y, xerr=0.1, yerr=0.1, ecolor='purple', nan_repr='symbol', inf_repr='bar')